 A superior thriller with powerhouse acting from underrated stars Richard Conte and Lee J. Cobb, Thieves’ Highway places its story among the immigrant poor.
 It specifically identifies its characters as partially assimilated Greeks, Italians and Poles.
 Learning the ropes of a new country is a series of hard knocks.
 Nico Garcos sees himself as a tough guy unlikely to fall for the same tricks as his gullible father.
 Robbed of his legs, the old man sits in a wheelchair, in denial of the fact that he’s been robbed.

-Bezzerides captures perfectly the tawdry power dynamics that form face-to-face verbal business deals.
+Bezzerides captures perfectly the tawdry power dynamics of face-to-face verbal business deals.
 Nico threatens to repossess Ed’s truck, but five minutes later becomes his partner.
 America is the land of opportunity but also a place of risk and betrayal.
 Ed has little choice but to slam the door on his previous partners Slob and Pete (Jack Oakie and Joseph Pevney).
 The judgmental Nico makes a note of Ed’s disloyalty to his old buddies.
 Later, he forces Ed to deal straight with the Polish growers who fill their rickety truck with precious but perishable apples.

 The high risk of the highway is yet another factor.
 Nico has a new Army surplus vehicle but Ed’s truck is an ancient death trap that barely stays in one piece.
 Nico is an experienced ship’s engineer but makes an almost fatal mistake while changing a tire.
 Ed shows his true loyalty by rescuing Nico, placing their partnership above personal advantage.